 Research interests: politics of fashion, clothing and human behavior, gender identity and apparel, fashion theory, indigenous sacred textiles, indigenous apparel, eco-fashion, sustainable fashion, sustainable apparel manufacturing, fashion law, responsible fashion pedagogy.

-Sheila Bustillos has a master of education in counseling and guidance with an emphasis in higher education administration from Texas State University.
-Her dissertation, tentatively titled “Foster Care Parenthood: Exploring Intergenerational Removal,” is a qualitative investigation of cyclical removals in the Texas foster care system focused on former foster care parenthood experiences.
-She is currently the vice president of Education Reach for Texans, a nonprofit organization championing post-secondary success for foster care alumni in Texas.
+Sheila Bustillos has a master's in education, counseling and guidance with an emphasis in higher education administration from Texas State University-San Marcos.
+Her dissertation, tentatively titled "Foster Care Parenthood: Exploring Multigenerational Involvement," is a qualitative investigation of cyclical removals in the Texas foster care system focused on former foster care parenthood experiences.
+She is currently the President of Education Reach for Texans, a 501c3 nonprofit organization championing post-secondary success for foster care alumni in Texas.

-Research Interests: motherhood and subalternity, intergenerational removal in foster care, humor as a tool for social change and speculative realist or materialist views of ethical/moral student development theories.
+Research Interests: motherhood and subalternity, multigenerational involvement in foster care, parenting in poverty, social construction of parenting, humor as a tool for social change, and ethical/moral student development theories.

 Jessica Camp holds a master’s in women's studies and a master’s in English from TWU.
 Her dissertation focuses on Anzaldúan theory.
 She is currently employed at TWU as the coordinator of academic transitions in Pioneer Center for Student Excellence.

 Research Interests: Gloria E. Anzaldúa, archival research, feminist pedagogies, multimodal and online education, essential motherhood, motherhood and disability and composition studies.